ampproject/amphtml/extensions/amp-user-notification/amp-user-notification.md

 To close `amp-user-notification`, add an `on` attribute to a button with the following value scheme `on="event:idOfUserNotificationElement.dismiss"` (see example below).
 This user action also triggers the `GET` to the `data-dismiss-href` URL.
-Be very mindful of the browser caching the `GET` response; see details below in the `data-show-if-href` section.
+Be very mindful of the browser caching the `GET` response; see details below in the [`data-show-if-href`](#data-show-if-href-(optional)) section.
 (We recommend adding a unique value to the `GET` url like a timestamp as a query string field).

 When multiple `amp-user-notification` elements are on a page, only one is shown at a single time (Once one is dismissed the next one is shown).
 The order of the notifications being shown is currently not deterministic.
-(TODO: follow up task [#1229](https://github.com/ampproject/amphtml/issues/1229) to fix this).

 Example: